sqlalchemy/sqlalchemy-collectd/README.rst

-sqlalchemy-collectd is oriented towards providing a unified view of application-side database metrics in sprawling, many-host / many-process application clusters with multiple databases, proxy servers, dozens of applications or containers and hundreds of processes on dozens of hosts.
+sqlalchemy-collectd is oriented towards providing a unified view of application-side database metrics in sprawling, many-host / many-process environments that may make use of any number of topologically complicating technologies such as database clusters, proxy servers, large numbers of client applications, multi-process applications, and containers.

 What's collectd?
 ================